This page gives some information on practising flexible thinking, to help us keep our balance in these challenging times 🙂

 In stressful times our cognitions can strongly “filter” or “shape” our thoughts, feelings and behaviours.
 This cognitive filtering acts as a barrier to being able to respond effectively in the “here and now”.
 These types of cognitions tend to reinforce negative thinking and emotions.
 Thinking errors cloud our ability to see clearly.

-The information below gives us the “heads up” on them, so we can recognise them for what they are.
+RECOGNISING THINKING ERRORS; The information below gives us the “heads up” on them, so we can recognise them for what they are.
 It’s important in times of stress that we scan ourselves regularly for these, so we can become aware of them, can recognise and name them.
 Once we’ve named them we can let go of them.
 We can drop them.
-Like turning a silver bowl upside down and letting the icing sugar fall to the floor.
+Like turning a silver bowl upside down and letting the icing sugar fall to the floor, we can let go of our thoughts, and empty our mind.
 Use the OBSERVE technique in point 1, in the section above, that you have already been introduced to support flexible thinking.
 Take a step back and reorient yourself to the present moment.

 Thinking error examples: